-Being frugal is as simple as distinguishing between your needs and wants; it’s about spending less and saving more.
+Being frugal is as simple as spending less and saving more, while taking a hard look at your needs and wants.
 If you live frugally, you will have enough saved to weather through any situation.
 Frugality also involves taking active steps to pay off any debts you have as soon as possible.
-In fact, I highly advised you to be debt-free before starting out as a freelancer.
+In fact, I highly advise you to be debt-free before starting out as a freelancer.
 You might not think it’s a big deal when you are gainfully employed, but as a freelancer trying to pay off your debts on top of income insecurity is the definition of living hell.
 Debt is a downward spiral and will ruin you financially if you aren’t prudent with your money.

 CONSIDER OTHER COMMITMENTS

 But if you are young and without commitments, then don’t be afraid to take the plunge.
-Having age on your side gives you the chance to explore other options if freelancing doesn’t work out for you.
+Having youth on your side gives you the chance to explore other options if freelancing doesn’t work out for you.
 Even then, you would have gained invaluable experience that will benefit you in the future.

 JUST DO IT

 Being prepared reduces some of the risks of starting out as a freelancer.
 But in that time, negativity might take over.
 How much emergency funds are enough?
 Maybe I’m not that good at graphic design?
 What if things go horribly wrong?
 It’s easy to let such thoughts hold you back from freelancing.
 On the other hand, if you give up now you will definitely regret it in the future.

-In the end, the answer to when to start freelancing really depends on how much you believe in yourself as a freelance graphic designer.
-If you doubt your ability to succeed, then all the preparation in the world won’t ever be enough.
+In the end, the answer to the question of when to start freelancing really depends on how much you believe in yourself as a freelance graphic designer.
+If you keep having doubts in your ability to succeed, then all the preparation in the world won’t ever be enough.

 Believe in love.
 Believe in magic.
 Hell, believe in Santa Clause.
 Believe in others.
 Believe in yourself.
 Believe in your dreams.
 If you don’t, who will?Jon Bon Jovi